First-call mismatch

 Lead volume can make the problem look like a sales issue.
 Often the buyer is interested enough to talk, but not armed enough to move the deal through the US decision path.

-Sacramento-based cross-border marketing and commercial execution firm.
+Sacramento-based global and international marketing agency.
 Founded in 2019.

-HowBuilt from field diagnosis patternsThe page names the material, sales, channel, and proof checks used before a rebuild.
+HowBuilt from field evaluation patternsThe page names the material, sales, channel, and proof checks used before a rebuild.

-WhyFor operators with a real market problemWritten for companies that need a US or cross-border commercial surface buyers can understand.
+WhyFor operators with a real market problemWritten for companies that need a US or cross-border website, deck, and sales material buyers can understand.

 Many international companies get the first meeting.
 That is the misleading part.
 The homepage did enough to create curiosity.
 The sales room then asks the buyer to make leaps the page never prepared them to make.